-How Gnomes Became Classic Christmas Decor—And 4 You Can Buy Right Now
+How Gnomes Became Classic Christmas Decor and 7 You Can Buy Right Now

-We’ve been decking the halls with this year's hottest holiday decor trends, but as we perused the store aisles, we noticed a surprising number of gnome decorations hiding among the holiday lights and ornaments.
+We’re ready to deck the halls with this year's hottest holiday decor trends, and this season we've noticed a surprising number of gnome decorations hiding among the holiday lights and ornaments.
 According to Google Trends, we're not the only ones: Searches for Christmas gnomes have increased by 525% since 2015.
 People have been decorating with gnomes for a long time, of course—you’ve probably seen a few kitschy terracotta gnomes hiding out in neighbors’ gardens—but there's actually a reason we see more of them at Christmastime.

-Today, these gnomes have resurged as the perfect addition to your farmhouse holiday decor.
+Today, gnomes have resurged as the perfect addition to your farmhouse holiday decor.
 Dozens of home brands have turned these small figures into adorable holiday decor, and there are hundreds of festive gnomes to choose from.
 Display them on your holiday mantel, hang handmade gnome ornaments on your tree, or deck out your kitchen with gnome-shaped cookware.
-Check out a few of our favorite shoppable gnomes (all under $30!) to display with your Christmas tree this year.
+Check out a few of our favorite gnomes to display with your Christmas tree this year.
 We can't wait to pair them with our buffalo check accents, vintage ceramic trees, and classic Christmas decor this winter.

 Plaid Gnome Ornament

-This gnome ornament looks so cozy on a rustic Christmas tree—we love his tall plaid hat and tiny snowshoes, he'll fit right in with your farmhouse Christmas decor.
+This gnome ornament looks so cozy on a rustic Christmas tree.
+With his tall plaid hat and tiny snowshoes, he'll fit right in with your farmhouse Christmas decor.
 Thanks to a twine loop at the top of his hat, this 8-inch gnome is easy to hang from your tree’s branches.
-Plus, he’d match perfectly with plaid-patterned garland!
+Plus, it matches perfectly with plaid garland!

 Gnome Place Cards

 These hand-painted place card holders are a festive addition to your Christmas dinner table.
-Each earthenware gnome is 2-inches high and has a slot to hold your guests’ name cards.
-Grab a set of four and use a thick paper like cardstock to create each place setting—it stands up better than standard paper.
+Each earthenware gnome is 2 inches high and has a slot to hold a name card for each family member.
+Grab a set of four and use cardstock to create each place setting (it'll stand up better than standard paper!).